University of Florida 3MT Competition

 5. Presentations are to be spoken word (e.g., no poems, raps or songs).

 6. Presentations are to commence from the stage.
-As stated above, the current circumstances necessitate that all competitors submit a recorded presentation.

 7. Presentations are considered to have commenced when a presenter starts their presentation through movement or speech.